Let’s take a look at the three most popular types of forex charts:

 In our later lessons, you will see how using green and red candles will allow you to “see” things on the charts much faster, such as uptrend/downtrends and possible reversal points.

-For now, just remember that we use red and green candlesticks instead of black and white and we will be using these colors from now on.
+For now, just remember that on forex charts, we use red and green candlesticks instead of black and white and we will be using these colors from now on.

 Check out these candlesticks…BabyPips.com style!
 Awww yeeaaah!
 You know you like that!

 - Candlesticks are easy to use!
 Your eyes adapt almost immediately to the information in the bar notation.
-Plus, research shows that visuals help in studying, it might help with trading as well!
+Plus, research shows that visuals help with studying, so it might help with trading as well!

-- Candlesticks are good at identifying marketing turning points – reversals from an uptrend to a downtrend or a downtrend to an uptrend.
+- Candlesticks are good at identifying market turning points – reversals from an uptrend to a downtrend or a downtrend to an uptrend.
 You will learn more about this later.